 As we have seen, you have your own repository, consisting of the project files and a tree representing their history.
 The same holds true of other team members: each has a separate repository, including the project files in a certain state.
 None of these are special, however, a team usually decides by convention to have a single central repository that contains the code that will be distributed to the user later on.
 Much like the

-master branch should have the latest version of those parts of the project you've completed, the central repository should include the latest completed work by every team member.
+main branch should have the latest version of those parts of the project you've completed, the central repository should include the latest completed work by every team member.
 Let's look at how we can get our completed work into the central repository.

 Let's assume that our editor has initialised an empty Git repository at